-Solutions Beyond Shelter is an ambitious plan to prevent and end homeless that includes two cities and a county and offers a path to build on the impressive earlier work of the Tippecanoe County community.
+Solutions Beyond Shelter is an ambitious Plan to Prevent and End Homeless that includes two cities and a county and offers a path to build on the impressive earlier work of the Tippecanoe County community.
 This report outlines recommendations for the community.
-The next step for the Solutions Beyond Shelter team is to craft an action plan using these recommendations which outlines the implementation of these ambitious goals.
+The next step for the Solutions Beyond Shelter team will be to take these recommendations and craft an action plan that will outline how they will implement these ambitious goals.
 Below are recommendations to ensure that implementation of the Solutions Beyond Shelter Plan has the impact the community both desires and deserves.